flowr-analysis/flowr/wiki/Dataflow Graph.md

-_This document was generated from 'src/documentation/print-dataflow-graph-wiki.ts' on 2025-01-05, 08:20:46 UTC presenting an overview of flowR's dataflow graph (v2.1.9, using R v4.4.0)._
+_This document was generated from 'src/documentation/print-dataflow-graph-wiki.ts' on 2025-01-10, 18:35:46 UTC presenting an overview of flowR's dataflow graph (v2.1.11, using R v4.4.2)._

-This page briefly summarizes flowR's dataflow graph, represented by DataflowGraph in [`./src/dataflow/graph/graph.ts`](https://github.com/flowr-analysis/flowr/tree/main/./src/dataflow/graph/graph.ts).
+This page briefly summarizes flowR's dataflow graph, represented by [<code><span title="The dataflow graph holds the dataflow information found within the given AST.
+We differentiate the directed edges in  EdgeType  and the vertices indicated by  DataflowGraphVertexArgument  The vertices of the graph are organized in a hierarchical fashion, with a function-definition node containing the node ids of its subgraph.
+However, all *edges* are hoisted at the top level in the form of an (attributed) adjacency list.
+After the dataflow analysis, all sources and targets of the edges *must* be part of the vertices.
+However, this does not have to hold during the construction as edges may point from or to vertices which are yet to be constructed.
+All methods return the modified graph to allow for chaining.">DataflowGraph</span></code>](https://github.com/flowr-analysis/flowr/tree/main//src/dataflow/graph/graph.ts#L137) in [`./src/dataflow/graph/graph.ts`](https://github.com/flowr-analysis/flowr/tree/main/./src/dataflow/graph/graph.ts).
 In case you want to manually build such a graph (e.g., for testing), you can use the builder in [`./src/dataflow/graph/dataflowgraph-builder.ts`](https://github.com/flowr-analysis/flowr/tree/main/./src/dataflow/graph/dataflowgraph-builder.ts).
 This wiki page focuses on explaining what such a dataflow graph looks like!